Frequently Asked Questions

 Seating auditions are when each orchestra member auditions for a small group (2-3) of judges who decide where they will "sit" in the orchestra.
 This is typically when the Concertmaster and Principal violinist are selected.

 NVYS has seating auditions in September at the beginning of each season.
-Sinfonia and Wind Sinfonia students are seated based on their season audition in May.
+Sinfonia students are seated based on their season audition in May.

 We have seating auditions for our older students so we can utilize the strengths and weaknesses in a group and to produce a balanced sound in performance.
 It is important for the director have a clear concept of each student’s abilities so the student can be placed where he or she will provide the most he or she can to the ensemble and where the ensemble will benefit the most from the student’s participation.

-Does my child need to take private lessons to be in an NVYS ensemble?
+Does my child need to take private lessons to be in a NVYS ensemble?

-Private lessons are required of NVYS students but not required of Sinfonia and Wind Sinfonia students.
+Private lessons are required of NVYS students and highly encouraged of Sinfonia students.
 Sinfonia students hoping to move up to NVYS in the near future should definitely take lessons in order to build the necessary skill base for the higher level of technical challenge presented by the music performed by NVYS.

-Can my child only audition for youth symphony (or Sinfonia or Wind Sinfonia)?
+Can my child only audition for Youth Symphony or Sinfonia?

 When students audition we place them in the ensemble that is appropriate for their current musical level.
 However, if students are only interested in auditioning for one particular ensemble please let us know prior to your audition and we will keep that in mind.
 If you are unsure about which group is best for you, we invite you to schedule an audition so we can discuss the ideal placement with you.